webdreamer25/Zense/README.md

     }
   },

-  // Can overwite to invoke more methods but by default handlers() method is invoked. start() {
+  // Can overwite to invoke more methods but by default bindUIElements() method is invoked. start() {
+    this.bindUIElements();
     this.handlers();
   }
 });